 The Herbert Protocol for missing people

 The Herbert Protocol is a national scheme to record useful information about a vulnerable person that can be used by police if the person goes missing.
 Carers, family members and friends can download and complete the form to give vital details about the person they care for including: medication needed, emergency contacts, places they’ve lived previously and a photograph.

 The form can then be handed straight to Police if needed.
 It can make a real difference.
 It could help reduce the amount of time a vulnerable person is missing, bringing them to safety even quicker.
 For more information visit Northumbria Police’s website.

 Extra Care Housing

-- The Council now offers one extra care scheme specifically designed for people with Dementia in Dinnington.
-This scheme comprises five bungalows, each with 5 bedrooms.
+Schemes comprise bungalows with 5 bedrooms.
 The 24-hour support is over and above that required for the standard extra care schemes.
-Contact Community Health and Social Care Direct between 8am and 5pm to arrange a care assessment.
+New schemes are being planned.
+Contact Community Health and Social Care Direct between 8am and 5pm to arrange a conversation about your needs.